AdaCore/gnatstudio/docs/users_guide/extending.rst

   * :file:`<Accurate_Xref>`

-    Boolean indicating whether cross reference information for this language is fully accurate or whether it's either an approximation or not present).
+    Boolean indicating whether cross reference information for this language is fully accurate or whether it is either an approximation or not present).
 Default is :command:`False`.

   * :file:`<Use_Semicolon>`